nadavmoyal/Ex2/README.md

 This project is an assignment in an object-oriented course at Ariel University.
 The project consists of two parts: The first part is an implenentation of directed weighted graph and consist 5 classes, 5 interfaces.
 Another classes are belonging to the second part of the assignment that we will detail now.
 The second part of the project is to bulid a GUI visualization , that recive a graph and can compute the algorithms that we were build in the first part of the assignment.

+## Operating Instructions:
+1. Download the jar file.
+2. Put the Json files in the same folder.
+3. In the command line, write the following command:
+"java -jar Ex2.jar "NameOfJsonFile.json" "

 # Description of the classes:

 ## Class MyGeoLocation implements GeoLocation: